what does london street style look like this summer? | read | i-D

 What's your most treasured piece of clothing?
 Why?

-My great grandma's black fish-tail dress that my mum gave to me.
+My great grandma's black fishtail dress that my mom gave to me.

 What song is your guilty pleasure?